wp-plugins/social-connect/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 0.8 =
+* Upgrade to fix bugs affecting Facebook connect on servers.

 = 0.7 =
 * Upgrade to be able to customise Social Connect widget & use in Polish.